pingtimeout/polaris-tools/benchmarks/README.md

 ### Dataset Creation Benchmark

-The CreateTreeDataset benchmark creates a test dataset with a specific structure.
-It exists in two variants:
+The CreateTreeDataset benchmark creates a test dataset with a specific structure:

-- `org.apache.polaris.benchmarks.simulations.CreateTreeDatasetSequential`: Creates entities one at a time
-- `org.apache.polaris.benchmarks.simulations.CreateTreeDatasetConcurrent`: Creates up to 50 entities simultaneously
+- `org.apache.polaris.benchmarks.simulations.CreateTreeDataset`: Creates up to 50 entities simultaneously

-These are write-only workloads designed to populate the system for subsequent benchmarks.
+This is a write-only workload designed to populate the system for subsequent benchmarks.

 ### Read/Update Benchmark

-The ReadUpdateTreeDataset benchmark tests read and update operations on an existing dataset.
-It exists in two variants:
+The ReadUpdateTreeDataset benchmark tests read and update operations on an existing dataset:

-- `org.apache.polaris.benchmarks.simulations.ReadUpdateTreeDatasetSequential`: Performs read/update operations one at a time
-- `org.apache.polaris.benchmarks.simulations.ReadUpdateTreeDatasetConcurrent`: Performs up to 20 read/update operations simultaneously
+- `org.apache.polaris.benchmarks.simulations.ReadUpdateTreeDataset`: Performs up to 20 read/update operations simultaneously

-These benchmarks can only be run after using CreateTreeDataset to populate the system.
+This benchmark can only be run after using CreateTreeDataset to populate the system.

+### Read-Only Benchmark

+The ReadTreeDataset benchmark is a 100% read workload that fetches a tree dataset in Polaris:

+- `org.apache.polaris.benchmarks.simulations.ReadTreeDataset`: Performs read-only operations to verify namespaces, tables, and views

+This benchmark is intended to be used against a Polaris instance with a pre-existing tree dataset.
+It has no side effects on the dataset and can be executed multiple times without any issues.

 ## Parameters